EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 * Ease-of-migration: During the transition period, systems will require mechanisms that allow for staged migrations from fully classical to fully post-quantum-aware cryptography.
 * Safeguard against faulty algorithm implementations and compromised keys: Even for long known algorithms there is a non-negligible risk of severe implementation faults.
 Latest examples are the ROCA attack and ECDSA psychic signatures.
 Using more than one algorithms will mitigate these risks.

 This document defines a specific instantiation of the PQ/T Hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single signature such that it can be treated as a single atomic algorithm at the protocol level.
 Composite algorithms address algorithm strength uncertainty because the composite algorithm remains strong so long as one of its components remains strong.
-Concrete instantiations of composite signature algorithms are provided based on ML-DSA, Falcon, RSA and ECDSA.
-Backwards compatibility is not directly covered in this document, but is the subject of {{sec-backwards-compat}}.
+Concrete instantiations of composite signature algorithms are provided based on ML-DSA, FN-DSA, RSA and ECDSA.
+Backwards and Forwards compatibility is not directly covered in this document, but is the subject of Sections {{sec-backwards-compat}} and {{sec-forwards-compat}} respectively.

 This document is intended for general applicability anywhere that digital signatures are used within PKIX and CMS structures.
 For a more detailed use-case discussion for composite signatures, the reader is encouraged to look at {{I-D.vaira-pquip-pqc-use-cases}}